City Beautiful movement: In Australia

 However, City Beautiful was not solely concerned with aesthetics.
 The term ‘beautility’ derived from the American city beautiful philosophy, which meant that the beautification of a city must also be functional.
 Beautility, including the proven economic value of improvements, influenced Australian town planning.

 There were no formal city beautiful organisations that led this movement in Australia; rather it was influenced by communications among professionals and bureaucrats, in particular architect-planners and local government reformers.
 In the early Federation era some influential Australians were determined that their cities be progressive and competitive.
-Adelaide was used as an Australian example of the “benefits of comprehensive civic design” with its ring of parklands.
+Adelaide was used as an Australian example of the "benefits of comprehensive civic design" with its ring of parklands.
 Beautification of the city of Hobart, for example, was considered a way to increase the city’s popularity as a tourist destination.

 Canberra

 Walter Burley Griffin incorporated City Beautiful principles for his design for Canberra.
-Griffin was influenced by Washington “with grand axes and vistas and a strong central focal point” with specialised centres and, being a landscape architect, used the landscape to complement this layout.
+Griffin was influenced by Washington, D.C., "with grand axes and vistas and a strong central focal point: with specialised centres and, being a landscape architect, used the landscape to complement this layout.
 John Sulman, however, was Australia's "leading proponent" of the City Beautiful movement and, in 1921, wrote the book An Introduction to Australian City Planning.
-Both the City Beautiful and the Garden City philosophies were represented by Sulman’s “geometric or contour controlled” designs of the circulatory road systems in Canberra.
+Both the City Beautiful and the Garden City philosophies were represented by Sulman’s "geometric or contour controlled" designs of the circulatory road systems in Canberra.
 The widths of pavements were also reduced and vegetated areas were increased, such as planted road verges.